justinjiajia/cloud_security/labs/lab_6.md

     <img width="800" src="https://github.com/user-attachments/assets/38cb0faa-ecac-4ad6-a559-315d5c3a3c74" />

-    This subtask demonstrates how changes can be deployed in a repeatable, documented process.
+    This task demonstrates how changes can be deployed in a repeatable, documented process.

+---

 ## Task 4: Exploring templates with AWS CloudFormation Designer